ciire/ciire.github.io/README.md

 If you are having trouble forking a theme into your repository, it may be because you already have an existing repository of the same name.
 This can be resolved by deleting the existing repository that you have.
 Then you can fork the theme into your github account without having a duplicate repository already existing with the same name.

 ### Why is Markdown better than Word Processor
-Markdown is better than word processor because it creates documentation in a flexible way, being able to be opened using any application compared to Word Processor that needs to be opened as a PDF.
+Markdown is better than word processors because it creates documentation in a flexible way, being able to be opened using any application compared to Word Processor that needs to be opened as a PDF.
 PDFs are more suited for short term use.
 Documentation is more suited towards living online and thus would use Markdown over PDF as Markdown is highly portable compared to Word.

 ## License